ece362-purdue/f2022-public-labs/lab-4/lab_4.md

 # Lab 4: Computer Organization v0

+<b>NOTE: This is an early version of the lab, meant to give people a chance to get a head start.
+Everything you implement here can be used in the final version of the lab.</b>

 In this lab, we will be studying the hardware implementation a simple, single cycle implementation of a subset of the LEGv8 architecture.

 Specifically, we will be implementing some elements of the processor in a C simulator.